 Carefully dip the strawberry hearts into the melted chocolate, pull them out, and let the excess chocolate drain off.
 If you are using small enough strawberries, you can lightly tap off the excess chocolate.
 Otherwise, use a knife to help pull off some of the excess chocolate as needed.
 Be very gentle or the strawberries will fall off the sticks.

 If you are having a hard time with the last step, it is most easily done by using room temperature strawberries and/or using a special chocolate made for melting/dipping.

 You can also choose to cover the strawberries in the chocolate before pushing the lollipop stick into them if you have larger strawberries that don't bear the weight of the chocolate well.

 If you like, you can also cover other fruit with chocolate.
 I tried slicing apples and cut the slices with heart-shaped cookie cutters.
-The smaller, flatter heart in this picture is a chocolate-covered apple slice.

 Give your hearts a special touch by decorating them with ribbons.
 You can also decorate the dark chocolate by drizzling white chocolate over top or by dipping the hearts into other toppings while the chocolate is still melted.
 I kept mine plain and simple, but you can experiment and make them your own!
 Enjoy!

 The amount of chocolate used will depend on how thickly you are covering the strawberries, which will also affect the nutritional information, of course.